Montignac-Lascaux: History

 Human presence was evident in Montignac-Lascaux from the Paleolithic period.
 The city had within its location, the prehistoric site of Lascaux and the deposit at Le Regourdou (Neanderthal man).
 The city's history begins with Roman colonization.
 Two villas are evident: The Villa des Olivoux (at Chambon in the north of Montignac) and the villa of Brenac.

 In medieval times, the city had an important fortress.
 From the eleventh to the fourteenth century it was one of the seats of the Counts of Périgord.
 It passed by marriage, sale, inheritance before passing into the Albret family.
 It remained in their hands until 1603, when the king of France Henry IV ceded it to François de Hautefort, Lord of Thenon.

 Their Château de Montignac, destroyed in 1825, now lies in ruins, though some wall bases, terraces and a single tower remain.
-Situated at a strategic site with a fine bridge over the Vézère, the current bridge dates from 1766-1767.
+Situated at a strategic site with a fine bridge over the Vézère, the current bridge dates from 1766 to 1767.
 Each side of the river testifies to the history of the city.
 On the right bank, there are still a few narrow medieval alleys with architectural from the 14th, 15th and 16th centuries: houses on stilts, half-timbered houses and fountains.

 On the left bank, the suburb with its convent, its priory and its quays, recalls the religious and commercial (merchant port) aspects of the city under the old regime.
 Montignac was the home of the nineteenth-century French writer Eugène Le Roy, who was a district tax collector and wrote two celebrated novels about rural life in eighteenth-century Périgord.
 There is a small museum in the town dedicated to him.

-Montignac was the main area for the district between 1790 to 1795.
+Montignac was the main area for the district between 1790 and 1795.
 On the Condat-Le Lardin à Sarlat rail line, the train station at Montignac opened its doors in October 1899; It was in use by passengers until 1940 and by freight up until 1955.